msyavuz/superset-embedded-example/README.md

 npm run dev
 ```

-The application will start on the port specified in your `.env` file (default: 3000).
+The application will start on port 3000 by default.
+You can specify a different port by creating a `.env` file with `PORT=<your-port>`.

 ### Configuration